EpicPix/GeneralDecompiler/stest_arch.md

 # (Stack) Test Arch

+This architecture is little endian, any immediate or operand that is multi-byte will be written in ltitle-endian encoding.

 ## Instruction Format

 Bit sized operations will have the operand size stored in the top 2 bits of the opcode.
 There are 4 different sizes: